SkymanOne/folidity/reports/main.typ

 about their program in terms of FSM models that can be verified at the compile time for functional correctness and model consistency, and enable an automatic generation of invariants and constraints to validate the data at runtime.

 We propose _Folidity_, a safe smart contract language.
-Folidity offers a model-first approach to the development process while featuring a functional-friendly programming style.
+Folidity offers a model-first approach to development while featuring a functional-friendly programming style.
 The language intends to offer a safe and secure-by-design approach to the programming, ensuring the developer is aware of any state transitions during execution.